ipanfilenko/cash_front/lib/articles/data/cashback/How-to-earn-through-Cashback.md

 ---
-title: 'How to earn through Cashback'
+title: "How to earn through Cashback"
-image: '/images/articles/cashback/thumbnail/4.jpg'
+image: "/images/articles/cashback/thumbnail/4.jpg"
-description: 'Cash back rewards are a popular way for Indian consumers to earn money on their everyday purchases.
-These rewards can be earned through a variety of different cash back services and apps, each with their own unique features and benefits.'
+description: "Cash back rewards are a popular way for Indian consumers to earn money on their everyday purchases.
+These rewards can be earned through a variety of different cash back services and apps, each with their own unique features and benefits."
 ---

 ![How to earn through Cashback](/images/articles/cashback/4.jpg)